-Kent Fire and Rescue Service attend around 1,000 road crashes every year, often having to cut victims free from wreckage.
+Kent Fire and Rescue Service attend around 1,000 road crashes every year.
 This is why we work closely with partners including other emergency services to help reduce the number of crashes and deaths.
 From educating young drivers to road safety for bikers, learn more about what we’re doing to help drivers stay safe.

-Learn about Kent Fire and Rescue Service specialist water rescue crews, who is at risk and what you can do in an emergency.
+Specialist water rescue is an important part of Kent Fire and Rescue Service's work.
+Learn about our specialist water rescue crews, who is at risk, and what to do in an emergency.

 From keeping warm and driving during the winter, to staying hydrated and barbecuing safely in the summer, learn what you can do to help yourself and others stay safe.